lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 // MARK: -Methods
 ```

-Indentation shall be made with whitespaces, because tab symbols can be represented differently in different environments.
-One level of indentation is four whitespaces.
-Two whitespaces is an acceptable option.
+Indentation shall be made with spaces, because tab symbols can be represented differently in different environments.
+One level of indentation is four spaces.
+Two spaces is an acceptable option.

-Braces should be weighted: If there's a whitespace after the opening brace, there always must be one before the closing brace.
-Type declarations shall always have such whitespaces coming with braces, methods shall not.
+Keep braces balanced: if you add inner spaces after `{`, add them before `}` as well.
+In this document, type declarations use spaced braces, and function/method bodies do not.

-Methods with implementation shall be always separated by an empty line.
-Method declarations and any properties shall not.
+Separate method implementations with a single blank line.
+Do not insert blank lines between property declarations or between method signatures in a protocol.

 Files shall end with a single blank line.